 4. Follow up

 Even with the best intentions of replying to an email, the truth is, emails get read and then forgotten about.
-Life is busy, especially for production managers.
+Life is busy, especially for production managers and event organizers.

 Sending a follow up email is key to getting a response.